GMahlerTheTragic/cryptology/README.md

 ---

 ### Vigenere Cipher

-TThe Vigenère Cipher is a poly-alphabetic substitution cipher that builds upon the Caesar Cipher.
+The Vigenère Cipher is a poly-alphabetic substitution cipher that builds upon the Caesar Cipher.
 Unlike the Caesar Cipher, which uses a fixed shift value for each character, the Vigenère Cipher employs a keyword or passphrase to determine the shift value for each character in the plaintext.
 This makes it significantly more secure than the simple Caesar Cipher.
 We implement an Index of Coincidence based attack on the Vigenere cipher.
 See example below.